runabrandes/tic-tac-toe/README.md

   * Syntax errors
   * Logic error regarding the computer input.
 After restructuring the runGame function (adding additional if/else block and changing the order of code inside the function) this was solved.
   * Whenever it was the "computer's move" the message "Computer's move ..!" would print several times on occassion.
 This was due to the print("Computer's move..!) being included in the while loop.
 After placing the print function outside of the while loop (inside of the if statement "if player == "O":") this bug was fixed, and the output only printed once as desired.
+  * I made the mistake of placing docstring comments above the functions rather than inside the functions.
+I have now corrected this issue and in place of some misused docstrings I have added in-line comments instead.

 #